desihub/qlf/README.md

     done
     ```

-    At this point the QL pipeline should be available in your terminal
+    At this point the DESI Quick Look pipeline should be available in your terminal

     ```
     desi_quicklook --help